A thirteen-year-long broadband view of BL Lac: Discussion

-The Doppler boosting factor substantially increases when the source is bright in the \gray\ band (Fig. \ref{elecparams}).
+The comparison of the multiwavelength light curve shown in Fig. \ref{lightcurve_all} with the Doppler boosting factor evolution in time given in Fig. \ref{elecparams} panel d) shows that it substantially increases when the source is bright in the \gray\ band.
 This is a consequence of the current interpretation the \gray\ data as inverse Compton scattering of the external photon field whose density transferred to the jet frame is $u_{\rm ph}^{'}\sim \delta ^2\:u$.
 Therefore, any increase in the \gray\ luminosity would require a larger $\delta$.
 Although the values estimated for \source\ and shown in Fig. \ref{elecparams} are not physically unrealistic, in other interpretations, e.g., in two zone emission scenarios, a lower value of $\delta$ would be acceptable.